swiss-territorial-data-lab/proj-rooftops/README.md

 5. `assess_results.py`: evaluate the results based on the ground truth,
 6. `assess_area.py`: calculates the free and occupied surface of each EGIDs and compare it with the ground truth.

-The workflow described here is working with the training subset of the ground truth.
-The configuration file `config_pcdseg_test.yaml` works with the test subset of the ground truth.
+The workflow described here is working with the training subset of the ground truth used for the optimization of the hyperparameters.
+The configuration file `config_pcdseg_test.yaml` works with the test subset of the ground truth, allowing to test on buildings not considered in the optimization.

 The optimization of hyperparameters can be performed as follow: